 This trip will have you creeping past the temples of Salt Lake City, wandering through the crazy nightlife in Las Vegas, diving into the beaches of San Diego and end up on the other side of the country getting lost in L.A.
 Forget what you’ve heard about the Greyhound, the Amtrak and the Atlantic Express: I caught all three (some multiple times) and it was fine.

 Plane: London To New York

-I booked an Atlantic Tours bus ticket from New York to Charleston with Gotobus.
+Charleston is only a nights bus ride away from New York, but it’s an entirely different world.
+I will never forget wet heat, front porches and southern accents.
+To get from New York to Charleston, I booked an Atlantic Tours bus ticket with Gotobus.
 The tickets are $70 (£56.32) and the journey is 14 hours.

 Site 61 isn’t located in the safest part of town: about six people mistook me for a sex worker (including one guy who followed me in his car for about ten minutes) and there are a few people screaming to themselves.
 It is, however, a really fun, inclusive and homey hostel which you won’t want to leave.